An Overview of qdbp

 }

-(* We can invoke methods within prototypes.
+(* We can invoke methods on prototypes.
 Note the period at the end *)

-(* From now on, we will refer to any prototype with the label `!` as a function *)
+(* From now on, we will refer to anything with the label `!` as a function *)

-(* We can call the function by invoking the `!` method *)
+(* We can invoke the function by calling the `!` method *)

-(* Methods within a prototype can be overloaded by parameter names *)
+(* Methods within a prototype can be overloaded.
+Argument counts and names are used to differentiate *)

 ![arg1 | arg1 Print.]